Generic Name: docetaxel (DOE-se-TAX-el)

 - An extra patient leaflet is available with docetaxel.
 Talk to your pharmacist if you have questions about this information.

-- Docetaxel is usually given as an injection at your doctor's office, hospital, or clinic.
+- Docetaxel is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 - Your doctor will prescribe a corticosteroid medicine (eg, dexamethasone) for you to take before you use docetaxel.
 This will help to decrease the risk of severe fluid retention or allergic reaction with docetaxel.
 Be sure to take the corticosteroid exactly as prescribed by your doctor.
 If you miss a dose of the corticosteroid or you do not take it exactly as prescribed, tell your doctor or nurse before your treatment with docetaxel.